AtsushiSakai/PythonRobotics/docs/modules/5_path_planning/time_based_grid_search/time_based_grid_search_main.rst

 Space-time astar
 ~~~~~~~~~~~~~~~~~~~~~~

-This is an extension of AStar that supports planning around dynamic obstacles.
+This is an extension of A* algorithm that supports planning around dynamic obstacles.

 .. image:: https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/PathPlanning/TimeBasedPathPlanning/SpaceTimeAStar/path_animation.gif